ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. code-block:: console

-    Cannot install ansible-base with a pre-existing ansible==2.x installation.
+    Cannot install ansible-core with a pre-existing ansible==2.x installation.

-    Installing ansible-base with ansible-2.9 or older currently installed with pip is known to cause problems.
+    Installing ansible-core with ansible-2.9 or older currently installed with pip is known to cause problems.
 Please uninstall ansible and install the new
     version:

     pip uninstall ansible
-    pip install ansible-base
+    pip install ansible-core

     ...